Library Services & Tools

 Motlow students, faculty, and staff may request items via Interlibrary Loan (ILL), for items not in our collection.

 Need help with your research?
 Email questions to [email protected], and we will respond within 24 hours on weekdays.

 Each Motlow library offers library orientation and Information Literacy instruction for classes in addition to Microsoft and Google Suite workshops.
 Librarians also provide course-specific database research instruction to classes.
-For more information, please email [email protected]
+If you would like a librarian to teach a class, please fill out this form (allow for a couple of weeks before your class, if you can).
+For more information, please email [email protected].

 Please fill out this survey following your Library Instruction session.

 Delivery service is available for materials between the four Motlow Library locations.
 It takes two to three days to deliver most requests.

 To become familiar with library tools and basic research concepts needed for success in college, we recommend watching the four instructional videos.